 Ultra-light mode is designed for use on a mobile device and is initially supported on the Apple iPhone or iPod touch.

-You need to log into Lotus iNotes with your name and Internet password.
-When you logout, you get the option to delete all of your personal data from the mobile device, and if you really want to be secure, you can also delete all traces of Lotus iNotes and all other Web pages in the temporary Internet files folder.
+You need to log into HCL iNotes with your name and Internet password.
+When you logout, you get the option to delete all of your personal data from the mobile device, and if you really want to be secure, you can also delete all traces of HCL iNotes and all other Web pages in the temporary Internet files folder.

-The links below will take you to the various pages that describe IBM Notes.
+The links below will take you to the various pages that describe HCL Notes.